Mugi-Asura/trustee/README.md

 ## Updates

+**v1.1.0**: New feature: Generate Trust sets from your current party list (with restrictions: see "add" help information).
+Fix: Updated the help information to mention case sensitive inputs.

 **v1.0.1**: Bugfix: in some cases with a full party, Trusts would not un-summon fast enough for the next party.
 Increased the un-summon buffer time to 4 seconds.

 **v1.0.0**: Initial commit.